MarkHoeber/sublime_sphinx_guide/source/topics.rst

 A topic, or page, explains to users "what, why, and how".
 Typically a topic should be short and focused on a single subject.

-An RST file in a project becomes one HTML page in the document.
+A |RST| file in a project becomes one HTML page in the document.

 Typically a topic starts by explaining abstract ideas and introducing terminology.
 Then the topic covers how users accomplish specific tasks.